No recession in Indian economy: FM

 Is "everything is coming down, not at all," she said.
 "We are conscious of the challenges faced by sectors... we shall ensure every sector and challenges are heard by us."
 She said Prime Minister Modi himself was taking personal interest "so that economy can be on a higher trajectory."

 As many as 32 steps have been announced post-July 5 budget to revive growth and are bearing fruits, the minister said.
-FDI inflows in 2009-14 were USD 189.5 billion and the same were USD 283.9 billion under BJP rule in the following five years, she said, adding foreign exchange reserves rose to USD 412.6 billion under BJP from USD 304.2 billion in UPA-II.
+FDI inflows in 2009-14 were USD 189.5 billion and the same were USD 283.9 billion under BJP rule in the following five years, she said.

+Sitharaman further said the government was coming out with lots of reforms and "taking decisions so that the economy can get better moving on higher growth trajectory" She also took a jibe on the opposition party members who accused her government of "regressive taxation" policies.

+"...whoever brought in the MAT, I know it was brought in 1987 but 10 long years (UPA I and II) it was only aggravated rather than withdrawn, MAT which is seen even today a very very regressive tax," she said.
+She also referred to the 2012 retrospective taxation decision taken by the then government.
+The minister said that it "surprises" her that the NDA government was being condemned for reducing corporate tax by those whose government in 1991 globalised Indian economy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)